Medically reviewed by Drugs.com. Last updated on Sep 29, 2019.

 After a single oral 1,000 mg dose (Zytiga), systemic exposure increased ~1.1- and 3.6-fold in subjects with mild and moderate hepatic impairment, respectively.
 The mean half-life was prolonged to ~18 hours and ~19 hours in subjects with mild and moderate impairment, respectively.
 Systemic exposure of abiraterone increased by 7- fold and the fraction of free drug increased by 2-fold in subjects with severe baseline hepatic impairment.
 Mean protein binding was found to be lower in patients with severe hepatic impairment.

 Use: Labeled Indications

-Prostate cancer: Treatment of metastatic, castration-resistant prostate cancer (in combination with prednisone)
+Treatment of metastatic, castration-resistant prostate cancer (in combination with prednisone [Zytiga] or methylprednisolone [Yonsa])

 Females who are or may become pregnant

 Canadian labeling: Additional contraindication (not in the US labeling): Hypersensitivity to abiraterone acetate or any component of the formulation or container